darrendaz/darrendaz.github.io/_posts/2019-04-27-recipe_scraper_cli.markdown

 This recipe site only allowed free access the recipes for 30 days and wanted you to subscribe in order to retain access.
 I figured it would be nice if I could store all the recipes somehow even if I didn't have an active subscription just because I like trying things for free.
 So I built a [recipe scraping command line interface](https://github.com/darrendaz/recipe-scrape-cli) as a first step in collecting the recipes for my own collection of favorite recipes.

 The program is written in Ruby and uses Nokogiri and OpenURI to accomplish scraping the data.
 First, I set up the cli.rb file.
 Then  I set up my scraper.rb file to do the scrape whenever my cli tells it to do so.
-Throughout the process fo making this program was constantly going back and forth between all three of my files to make sure everything was running correctly, but using `binding.pry` definitely made my life easier here.
+Throughout the process fo making this program I was constantly going back and forth between all three of my files to make sure everything was running correctly, but using `binding.pry` definitely made my life easier here.

 I thought the best place for me to start scraping would be the [Search](https://cooking.nytimes.com/search) page since it was essentially a grid of all the recipes published.
 BUT then I got hit with my first challenge.